DyegoMaas/ForeverFactory/README.md

 ## Roadmap

-- Support multi-level object creation
 - Support custom constructor scoped by builder (for now, custom constructors are shared along the linked builders)
-- The default factory could have an option to fill all properties with valid values
 - Allow configuration by rules
 - Allow sequences in numbers properties and things like email, etc
-- Support group configurations (WithFirst and WithLast) in the constructor of a custom factory